Pearls June Birthstone

 June Birthstone Colours

 The palette of Pearl colours ranges in every hue.
 To be able to better understand the range of colours, it is important to distinguish the three components of the pearl colour.
-All pearls have body colour but only some will show overtone or orient.
+All pearls have body colour but only some will show overtone or orientation.

 - Body colour is the pearl’s dominant overall colour.
 The main colour of pearls is often modified by additional colours called overtones.